Target ROAS Campaigns for IAP to Reach Your Goals

 Basic IAP ROAS campaigns are run as either Day 0 or Day 7 campaigns.

 - Day 7 campaigns — Day 7 campaigns are generally best for games that take longer to monetize.
 They require more time to collect mature data and begin the optimization process.
-These campaigns are generally best suited to apps that have a longer payback window — 6-18 months, for example — because they spend more time collecting data from customers using your app.
+These campaigns are generally best suited to apps that have a longer payback window — 6-18 months, for example.
+That’s because they spend more time collecting data from customers using your app.
 Some examples might be RPGs, along with slot and gambling-based games.

 Again, there’s no magic formula for an IAP ROAS campaign, and a realistic target varies significantly depending on the type of app and the type of campaign (Day 0 or Day 7).
 Some apps, for example, can achieve ~10% IAP ROAS in a Day 7 campaign, while others can achieve markedly more or less.
 Some types of games, for example, might earn higher IAP ROAS faster, but these frequently also have much lower retention.